carleton-spacehogs/bioinformatics-carleton/pages/protocols/week6.md

 ##### 4. **Variability of all bins for one sample**

+anvi'o can identify SNVs in your BAM files, and it can tell you all about the SNVs in your bin.
 Use the `SAMPLES-MERGED/SUMMARY_my_bins/bins_across_samples/variability.txt` file to answer these questions.

 4a.
 Which bins had the highest and lowest variability (single nucleotide variants per kilobase pair (SNVs/kbp) across all samples, when looking only at the mapping of your own dataset (self-to-self)?

 4b.
 What is the taxonomy of those bins, according to anvi'o and BLAST (see above)?

 4c.
-What do you think the variability might imply about the microbial populations represented by those bins?
-What might it imply about the selection pressure on those populations?
-(We'll talk more about this in class on Wednesday, so you might want to wait until after then...)
+SNVs are usually removed from a population after some sort of selective sweep (like an extinction event) or when one microbe starts to reproduce very quickly (like an algal bloom).
+SNVs start to appear if there has been enough time for mutations to build up in the population.
+Based on your bins, what does the SNV information tell you about the microbial populations in your specific sample?
+(Keep in mind that this information tells you about the population of closely related organisms to your bin, not just one specific individual cell.)

      *Important caveat!
 If your sample had low coverage (i.e. less than 10), that may be skewing the variability results because if you don't have any reads mapping, there are no variants to count!*

 **Compile Figures 1-3 and your answers to questions 1-4 and submit on the Moodle by lab time next week.**

 #### Final step: sharing data
 Some of you might want access to each others' anvio data for your final projects.
-So let's share it on class_shared.
+So let's share it on in our shared folder.

 First, make a directory with your name on it, and then put your contigs database and SAMPLES_MERGED directory in there.

 ```
-mkdir /usr/local/data/class_shared/anvio_stuff/[your name]
+mkdir /Accounts/Genomics_and_Bioinformatics_shared/anvio_stuff/[your name]
-cp contigs.db /usr/local/data/class_shared/anvio_stuff/[your name]
+cp contigs.db /Accounts/Genomics_and_Bioinformatics_shared/nvio_stuff/[your name]
-cp -r SAMPLES_MERGED /usr/local/data/class_shared/anvio_stuff/[your name]
+cp -r SAMPLES_MERGED /Accounts/Genomics_and_Bioinformatics_shared/anvio_stuff/[your name]
 ```